codechenx/tv/README.md

 - **Wrong sort order?** Press `t` to change the column type, then `s` to re-sort
 - **Complex filtering?** Use `OR` for alternatives, `AND` for requirements, `ROR` to combine results
 - **Need insights?** Press `i` for comprehensive statistics with visual plots - histograms for numeric data, frequency charts for categorical data
+- **Prefer mouse?** Click cells to select them, use scroll wheel to navigate, and click buttons in dialogs

 ## License